Suwmlee/encoding-guide/src/filtering/dirty_lines.md

 opposite can also occur, however, where the planes with legitimate luma information lack chroma information.\

+It's important to remember that sometimes your source will have fake lines, meaning ones without legitimate information.
+These will usually just mirror the next row/column.
+Do not bother fixing these, just crop them instead.

+Similarly, if you cannot figure out a proper fix, it's completely reasonable to simply crop off dirty lines or leave them unfixed.
+These are usually just single rows, after all, nobody will notice!

 There are six commonly used filters for fixing dirty lines:

 -   [`rekt`](https://gitlab.com/Ututu/rekt)'s `rektlvls`\